E-1A3b - Road Transportation

 Tier 3¶

-The IPCC does not provide a tier 3 approach for estimating emissions of \(\ce{CO2}\) for road transport.
-This is because, for reporting purposes, it is difficult to improve on the tier 2 equations that use direct fuel consumption data.
+The IPCC does not provide a tier 3 approach for estimating emissions of

 A tier 3 approach of estimating emissions from Vehicle Kilometers Travelled (VKT) would be less accurate than the tier 1 and 2 approaches.
-However, when considering mitigation methods, then estimating VKT may be considered an improvement over tier 1 and 2.
+However, when considering mitigation options, then estimating VKT may be considered an improvement over tier 1 and 2.

-\(\ce{CO2}\) emissions from urea-based catalysts¶
+emissions from urea-based catalysts¶

 Emissions from the use of urea-based additives are not described with the tier approach, the IPCC present only the following consumption based equation: